 A hybrid bike is a cross between two different types of bikes.
 For example, it’s often a cross between a road and a mountain bike.
 Hybrid bikes are very popular as commuting bikes or when someone wants to ride on multiple terrains.

-Hybrid bikes come in many forms, such as flat bar road bikes or mountain bikes with no suspension and slick tires, and much more.
-They are incredibly cheap and often for many people where they start their cycling journey.
+Hybrid bikes come in many forms, such as flat bar road bikes, mountain bikes with no suspension and slick tires, and much more.
+They are incredibly cheap and often for many people, where they start their cycling journey. - Alice Huot @ buycycle

-Some great examples of hybrid bikes such as the Trek Dual Sport, Pinnacle Cobalt 2, and the GT Transeo.
+Some great examples of hybrid bikes include the Trek Dual Sport, Pinnacle Cobalt 2, and the GT Transeo.
 You will also find these on the buycycle website.

 Read our article about "What is a hybrid bike?" to find out more about the specificities of a hybrid bike.

-When comparing gravel and hybrid bikes, there are some very clear differences.
-The best way to tell you about how they compare is to run through what sets them apart from each other.
+There are some very clear differences between gravel and hybrid bikes.
+The best way to tell you how they compare is to analyze what sets them apart.

 Price